junxit/us-congress-code/title-10/chapter-4/sec-139a.md

 ### Effective Date of 2021 Amendment

-Amendment by 1883(b)(2) of Pub.
+Amendment by section 1883(b)(2) of Pub.
 L. 116–283 effective Jan.
 1, 2022, with additional provisions for delayed implementation and applicability of existing law, see section 1801(d) of Pub.
 L. 116–283, set out as a note preceding section 3001 of this title.

 ### Effective Date of 2011 Amendment